Slightly simplified, the debate is a battle with one front in between two camps.

-Rapidly releasing vast amounts of carbon dioxide into the atmosphere certainly does constitute a disturbance to the system, thus we should avoid it—though not at any cost since CO2 is first and foremost a non-toxic and essential ingredient of the atmosphere.
+Rapidly releasing vast amounts of carbon dioxide into the atmosphere does constitute a disturbance to the system, thus we should avoid it—though certainly not head over heels, prioritised above all else and at any cost, since CO2 is first and foremost a non-toxic and essential ingredient of the atmosphere.

 As we will have to make the transition towards renewable sources of energy anyway and as the ride will be the smoother the earlier we start, there’s no point in getting carried away by the—in itself certainly valid—question whether anthropogenic CO2-emissions significantly influence climate.
 To the contrary, it would be smart not to do the fossil fuel industry the favour of exposing vast attack surface by basing policy decisions on a single dodgy hypothesis.
 The blowback is on its way.

 Our ancestors used bow and arrow despite being clueless regarding Newtonian mechanics.
 They could as well have sat down starving while waiting for scientific proof, just as some corporate entities ask us to do when e.g. refusing to stop emitting hormone-like chemicals into the environment until proof of their malicious effect is rock-solid.
 Taken to the extreme, accepting this kind of reasoning would imply that we need to wait with any policy decision until science provides us with evidence proving that we need a functioning planet to live on.
 If we don’t abide by this kind of reasoning, we also need not dogmatically insist that anthropogenic global warming is proven.